Michigan State Capitol

 Location: Lansing, MI

-Original Architect: Elijah E. Myers
+Original Architect: Elijah E. Meyers

 The Michigan State Capitol project from 1989-92 was a complete restoration of the House of Representatives, Senate Chambers, Adjacent Areas, and Public Spaces, that involved all aspects of the decorative arts with a large quantity of woodgraining – replicating multiple wood species, graining, and color.
 Approximately 45 elaborately decorated distemper ceilings were conserved and consolidated during that period.
 All work was carried out while the legislation was in session, with minimal disruption to the occupants.